S-Packing Colorings of Cubic Graphs: -coloring

 Finally, it remains to color vertices of $L_0$, i.e. $x$ and $y$.
 Let $x_1$ be the possible neighbor of $x$ different from $y$ and let $y_1$ be the possible neighbor of $y$ different from $x$.
-We consider three cases that cover all the possibilities by symmetry: \begin{description} \item[Case 1.] $x_1$ and $y_1$ both have degree 3.
+We consider three cases that cover all the possibilities by symmetry: